174n/OpenTabletop/README.md

 Browser-based online project in which you can play any card games with your friends

+## Updated version
+[Here](https://github.com/Rundik/OpenTabletop/tree/firebase) is version made with firebase as backend and Vue.js as frontend

 ## Instalation
 First, you’ll need Node.js [latest version](https://nodejs.org/en/) with npm.